 NABL, NABH, ISO

-Overview of Platelet Count
+Overview of PC

-What is Platelet Count?
+What is PC?

 It is done to determine the number of platelets in your blood sample as a part of routine blood count, to screen for diseases which can affect platelets like dengue fever.
 If you have episodes of unexplained or prolonged bleeding or any other symptoms pointing towards a platelet disorder like small red spots on the skin, you should get your platelet count done urgently.